Newsroom Special Inquiry

 In a follow-up email to the same researcher he added that his lawyer, Mai Chen, had “successfully removed similar material [from the public domain] on a previous occasion, so it can be done”.

 More recently, the charity leader has said he’s running clinical trials of his LifePod infant incubators, however he’s been silent on details including which Indian hospital is conducting the trial.

-The published study was one of two clinical trials carried out by prominent researchers in Auckland, both of which yielded disappointing results.
+The published study was one of two clinical studies carried out by prominent researchers in Auckland, both of which yielded disappointing results.

 Today Avery said he believed Newsroom was asking about a different study – not involving the Acuset – when we asked about trials of the Acuset at Auckland hospital.

-He acknowledged the trials happened but said they “did not reflect normal usage” of the device, related to an earlier, obsolete version of the product, and that one of the two studies was done without his written consent.
+He acknowledged they happened but said they “did not reflect normal usage” of the device, related to an earlier, obsolete version of the product, and that one of the two studies was done without his written consent.